Day care center, 2 former workers sued over ‘Fight Club’

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Another parent filed a similar lawsuit in March claiming her daughter suffered severe psychological and emotional injuries.

+Erica Kenny and Chanese White forced children to fight and recorded them, according to authorities.
+Each woman was sentenced to three years’ probation after pleading guilty to child abuse charges last year.

-A Lightbridge official says the company hasn’t seen the lawsuit yet.
+The company hasn’t seen the lawsuit yet, said a Lightbridge official.

 White declined to comment.
 A telephone number for Kenny couldn’t be located.